In this extract from Deep Kyoto: Walks, Robert Yellin encourages us to seek chance and adventure along the Path of Philosophy…

 Hōnen-in is not a tourist place to see things per se, but a space to feel, to sense the magic of shadows and light, man entwined with nature, the ‘now’ connected to all time.
 My brother visited once and was amazed at the ‘quality of the silence’ and noted that silence is not simply the absence of noise.
 There’s a vibration to silence that one can sense.
 Maybe it’s the spirit of Hōnen himself.

 Text and photographs by Robert Yellin.
-To read the rest of this story, download our book here: Deep Kyoto:Walks.
+All rights reserved.
+To read the rest of this story, order the book Deep Kyoto:Walks.

 About Deep Kyoto: Walks